Wblake95/Wblake95.github.io/_posts/2024-01-11-Advent-Of-Code-Day-3-part1.md

 --- break in text ---
 ```
 As you can see above, there are two functions I am using to append to the `list` called temp. `myFunc`, was used to count back in the string to find the first integer in the number and return the result.
 The second function called `appendToList`, is used to make sure it isn't returning `None`, which is useless to me.
 `myFunc`, took in two variables, the index of the string, and the string its self.
 From there it would count back to find the first integer.
-The last thing it did was make sure that the number wasn't the same as the last one in the list"---"accidental repeated number.
+The last thing it did was make sure that the number wasn't the same as the last one in the list---accidental repeated number.
 ``` python
 def myFunc(index, string):
     part = ""